From the President's Desk

 Author: Alvin E. Rudisill

-We are always looking for volunteers as docents for the Museum or research assistants for the Archives.
-Both the Museum and Archives are open from 2:00 to 5:00 pm from Tuesday through Sunday.
-If you are available during that time and are interested in helping us preserve the historical information and artifacts of the area, or educating the general public about our history, please give me a call at 734-476-6658.
+We are always looking for volunteer docents for the Museum or research assistants for the Archives.
+Both the Museum and Archives are open from 2 to 5 pm Tuesday through Sunday.
+If you are available during that time and are interested in helping us preserve the historical information and artifacts of the area, or in educating the general public about our history, please give me a call at 734-476-6658.